Open to work

 I do words that move

-I came to content design through linguistics.
-As someone with a lifelong interest in what makes writing tick, I studied literary linguistics — a field that examines how an author's stylistic choices create meaning in a reader's mind.
-This instilled a permanent obsession with precision: I love understanding why some words succeed and others don't.
+I came to content design sideways, through marketing and linguistics.
+As someone with a lifelong interest in what makes writing work, I studied literary linguistics — a little-known field that looks at how an author's stylistic choices create meaning in a reader's mind.
+This instilled a permanent obsession with cause and effect.
+Why do some words succeed where others fail?

 Since 2020 I've been putting that obsession to work across fintech, rent tech, and health tech, designing content systems that hold up at scale, not just on a single screen.